A Guide to Perfect Sleep: 14 Scientifically Backed Tips To Get Better Sleep

 The science: A study published in Nature found that vasodilation in the skin of the hands and feet was the best physiological predictor for the rapid onset of sleep.
 Keeping the hands and feet warm can rapidly induce vasodilation and thus promote a faster onset of sleep (Kräuchi, 1999).

-The science: Before you reach for that nightcap there are a few things you should know.
-While alcohol has been shown to help you fall asleep faster, once it has been metabolized by your body you might experience more waking during the second half of your night.
+The science: While alcohol has been shown to help you fall asleep faster, once it has been metabolized by your body you might experience more waking during the second half of your night.
 Further studies have shown that tolerance to alcohols sedative effects develops after 3 nights (Williams & Salamy, 1972).

 The science: Mindfulness meditation has been shown to significantly reduce insomnia, fatigue, and depression (Black et al., 2015).
 This works by inducing a relaxation response and relieving stress, which for many people lies at the root of their insomnia.